-Off Malendure beach on the west coast of Basse-Terre, the Pigeon Islands are a paradise for divers, with no fewer than 16 sites, including two shipwrecks located 10 minutes from the beach.
+Off Malendure beach on the west coast of Basse-Terre, the Pigeon Islands are a paradise for divers.
+There are no fewer than 16 sites, including two shipwrecks located 10 minutes from the beach.
 Its protected seabed contains a dizzying array of species, such as amazing sea sponges, brain coral, turtles, and schools of colourful damsel and clown fish.

 In the Coral Garden, another surprise awaits divers.
-Lying in 10 metres of water is the bronze bust of Jacques Cousteau, a homage to the famous commander of the Calypso and his film, The Silent World, shot partly on this site.
-There is not only scuba diving and snorkelling, as other opportunities are available to you for visiting this underwater park.
-Embark on a glass bottom boat or even more original, go for a walk underwater five or six metres deep with an adjustable headset that lets you breathe and explore the seabed starting right from the beach.
+Lying 10 metres below the water is the bronze bust of Commander Jacques Cousteau, a homage to the famous commander of the Calypso and his film, The Silent World, shot partly on this site.
+There is not only scuba diving and snorkelling, as other opportunities are available to you when visiting this underwater park.
+Embark on a glass bottom boat or even more original, go for a walk five or six metres underwater with an adjustable headset that lets you breathe and explore the seabed starting right from the beach.

 An unforgettable 25-minute tour accompanied by two divers.